Locations:

 Valvuloplasty opens a narrowed heart valve and improves blood flow.

-A valvuloplasty is a procedure to open a narrowed heart valve and improve blood flow.
-The heart valves control how blood moves through your heart.
-If one of your heart valves stiffens or narrows, your heart may not pump blood efficiently.
+A valvuloplasty is a common procedure to make a heart valve opening bigger.
+Heart valves control how blood moves through your heart.
+A narrow valve may keep your heart from pumping blood well.

 Advertisement